Tools

 Standalone agent

 Core skill: program-side storytelling across audiences.
 Turns program data into narrative summaries written for funders, leadership, and community, and adapts voice and framing to the audience without losing organizational authenticity.
-Runs on its own because the inputs are program outcomes, community stories, and contextual detail — a domain the duo does not touch.
+Runs on its own because the inputs are program outcomes, community stories, and contextual detail, a domain the financial tools do not touch.
 (Solar's Report Brief and MIAgent Aurora handle the funder-financial side; Prism handles the program-impact side.)
 Built because the same program data has to be told three different ways to three different audiences, and the person doing that translation is usually already the most overloaded person in the org.

 Financial Ops Concept